PatrykKuniczak/YT_Notifier/CONTRIBUTION.md

 ## Getting started

-For run docs go to https://localhost:3001/api/docs (or other, if you change SERVER_PORT in env) And there you can find next steps to authorize yourself, to have permission to use endpoints, follow the instructions from swagger description (On the top of the page)
+To run docs open in browser: https://localhost:3001/api/docs (or other port, if you change SERVER_PORT in env) And there you can find next steps to authorize yourself, to have permission to use endpoints.
+Follow the instructions from swagger description (On the top of the page)

 ## ON IDE FOR BOTH APPS(CONFIG ONLY FOR WEBSTORM)